paulsm4/HelloMongoDB/readme.txt

               A single MongoDB server typically has multiple databases.
   - Document: a record in a MongoDB collection and the basic unit of data in MongoDB.
               Documents are analogous to JSON objects but exist in the database in a more type-rich format known as BSON.
-  - Field: a name-value pair in a document; nalogous to columns in relational databases.
+  - Field: a name-value pair in a document; analogous to columns in relational databases.
            A document has zero or more fields.
   - Field Path: path to a field in the document.
                 To specify a field path, use a string that prefixes the field name with a dollar sign ($).